- Basal and squamous cell skin cancer treatment

 Surgery for basal and squamous cell skin cancers

 Many different kinds of surgery can be used for basal cell and squamous cell skin cancers.
 The options for surgery depend on the type of skin cancer, how large the cancer is, where it is on the body, and other factors.
 In most cases the surgery can be done in a doctor’s office or hospital clinic using a local anesthetic (numbing medicine).
 For skin cancers with a high risk of spreading, surgery sometimes will be followed by other treatments, such as radiation or chemotherapy.

 Curettage and electrodesiccation

-This treatment removes the cancer by scraping it with a curette (a long, thin instrument with a sharp looped edge on one end).
+In this treatment, the doctor removes the cancer by scraping it with a long, thin instrument with a sharp looped edge on one end (called a curette).
 The area is then treated with an electric needle (electrode) to destroy any remaining cancer cells.
 This process is often repeated once or twice during the same office visit.
 Curettage and electrodesiccation is a good treatment for superficial (confined to the top layer of skin) basal cell and squamous cell cancers.
-It will leave a small scar.
+It will leave a scar.

 Mohs surgery (microscopically controlled surgery)